nabeelmumtaz92/ReturnIt/README.md

 ## 🏆 Recognition

-Returnly is designed as an enterprise-grade platform ready for:
+ReturnIt is designed as an enterprise-grade platform ready for:
 - **Partnership Integration**: Retailer partnerships and white-label solutions
 - **Scalable Infrastructure**: High-volume operations with automated processes
 - **Business Intelligence**: Comprehensive analytics for growth optimization